Joseph Riaud

-Joseph Riaud (1829 – January 8, 1876) was a French murderer and suspected serial killer who was guillotined for killing his third wife in 1875.
-A violent drunkard prone to violence against his spouses, he was additionally suspected in the deaths of two previous wives in 1860 and 1861, respectively.
+Joseph Riaud (c.
+1829 – January 8, 1876) was a French murderer and suspected serial killer who was guillotined for killing his third wife in 1875.
+A violent drunkard prone to violence against his wives, he was additionally suspected in the deaths of his two previous wives in 1860 and 1861, respectively.

 Early life

-Born in 1829 in Bain-de-Bretagne, Joseph Riaud earned a reputation in his native town as a violent, combative drunkard who ran the local butcher's shop.
-After getting tired of running the small business, he quit and decided to earn money by working as a day laborer, and occasionally accepting jobs to work in slaughterhouses or play the violin at weddings.
+Born in about 1829 in Bain-de-Bretagne, Joseph Riaud earned a reputation in his native town as a violent, combative drunkard who ran the local butcher's shop.
+After getting tired of running the small business, he quit and decided to earn money by working as a day labourer, and occasionally accepting jobs to work in slaughterhouses or play the violin at weddings.
 Most of the time, however, he preferred to avoid doing any work, and instead begged for food and alcohol from the local townsfolk, who often indulged in his requests as to not anger him.

 In 1848, he married his first wife, Marie Noël, whom he frequently beat at home to the point of leaving visible bruises, and at one time was even seen chasing her across a field using a stick with a knife attached at the end.
-On more than one occasion, Noël was found by neighbors with her hands tied behind her back.
+On more than one occasion, Noël was found by neighbours with her hands tied behind her back.
 In 1852, Riaud was imprisoned for six days for assaulting his wife, but even after he was released, he continued to mistreat her badly.
-In 1860, Noël died, with the locals strongly suspecting that Riaud had killed her, since the pallbearers had noticed blood running down her head when they were placing the body in the coffin.
+In 1860, Noël died, with the locals strongly suspecting that Riaud had killed her since the pallbearers had noticed blood running down her head when they were placing the body in the coffin.
 However, due to the strong fear from Riaud, nobody denounced him to the authorities.
 In 1861, Riaud remarried again, this time to a woman named Perrine, who also died only six weeks after their marriage.
-When the Bain-de-Bretagne parish priest Salmon to give the woman's last rites, he found the drunken Riaud asleep next to his deceased wife's coffin.
+When the Bain-de-Bretagne parish priest Salmon gave the woman's last rites, he found the drunken Riaud asleep next to his deceased wife's coffin.